 The Company has been in the development stage and its activities have consisted principally of raising capital, performing research and development and preparing for the commercial launch of AspyreRx.
 Since inception the Company has incurred significant losses from operations.
 As of September 30, 2023, the Company had cash of \$6.6 million and an accumulated deficit of \$134.3 million.
 In April 2023, the Company completed a private placement of shares of the Company's common stock for an aggregate purchase price of \$6.5 million.
 In July 2023, the Company issued and sold 2,023,583 shares of its common stock in "at-the-market" offerings pursuant to the Sales Agreement for an aggregate purchase price of \$2.4 million.
-Also in July 2023, the Company issued and sold 2,897,654 shares of common stock in a private placement for an aggregate purchase price of \$2.1 million and issued and sold 3,859,649 shares of common stock in a registered direct offering for an aggregate purchase price of \$2.2 million.
+Also in July 2023, the Company issued and sold 2,897,654 shares of common stock in a private placement for an aggregate purchase price of \$2.1 million and issued and sold 3,859,649 shares of common stock in "at-the-market" offering for an aggregate purchase price of \$2.2 million.
+In October 2023 the Company issued and sold 6,825,411 shares of its common stock in "at-the-market" offerings pursuant to the Sales Agreement for an aggregate purchase price of \$2.9 million.
 In October 2023 the Company issued and sold 6,825,411 shares of its common stock in "at-the-market" offerings pursuant to the Sales Agreement for an aggregate purchase price of \$2.9 million (See Note 10).
 The Company incurred a net loss of \$22.8 million and used \$19.7 million of cash in operating activities during the nine months ended September 30, 2023.
 The Company's primary use of cash is to fund operating expenses, which predominantly relate to the commercial launch of AspyreRx and general and administrative expenses.
 Cash used to fund operating expenses is impacted by the timing of when the Company pays these expenses, as reflected in the change in its outstanding accounts payable and accrued expenses.